 Little bluestem (Schizachyrium scoparium) is a warm-season, clump-forming grass with 2- to 4-foot-tall stems carrying silvery seed tufts in autumn.
 The fall color is excellent, and the persistent stems add winter interest to borders and meadows.

-Collected in September and October 2020.
+Collected in late September 2022.
 At least 40 seeds.
 PA ecotype.
 Shipping to US addresses only.